VitoVan/vitovan.github.io/md/lispweb3.md

 > **Stop using Hunchentoot directly.** Use Clack, or even better, one of the frameworks built on it.

 \- [State of the Common Lisp Ecosystem, 2015 ](http://eudoxia.me/article/common-lisp-sotu-2015/)

+~~( 2015/09 revision: After playing around Clack, I do not like it, check this https://gist.github.com/c41e1940ab0a3135dc6c)~~

+(2016/08 revision: Clack is not so bad, I was just being stupid last year, and this article is... kind of stupid)

 ---